2019–20 Ferro Carril Oeste season: Pre-season

 Rodrigo Melo's departure to Estudiantes (BA) was confirmed on 11 June 2019.
 18 June saw Guido Milán join from Veracruz.
 Three days later, midfielder Rodrigo Brandán was loaned out to Sacachispas.
 A third player left on 24 June, as Franco Lazzaroni made a move across the division to Gimnasia y Esgrima.
 Cain Fara was signed by Primera División outfit Aldosivi on 24 June.
-Walter Busse announced, on 26 June, that he was to leave the club at the conclusion of his contract, days later, due to personal reasons.
+Walter Busse announced, on 26 June, that he was to leave the club at the conclusion of his contract, days later, for personal reasons.
 Gabriel Díaz joined Patronato of the Primera División on 29 June.
 However, Ferro claimed that a deal was still being discussed and Díaz had been offered a new contract.
 Numerous loans from the previous campaign officially expired on and around 30 June.

 Ferro revealed, on 1 July, that Gabriel Díaz had indeed put pen to paper on a new contract, though would be loaned to Patronato for the 2019–20 season.
 Leonel Álvarez, after signing a new deal, was moved out on loan to Flandria on 1 July.
 Gustavo Canto was captured on loan from Dorados de Sinaloa of Ascenso MX on 4 July.
 Leonardo Landriel and Augusto Vantomme terminated their contracts on 5 July, subsequently joining Los Andes and Acassuso.
 Tomás Asprea, after his previous loan deal expired on 30 June, returned to Ferro on a second temporary contract from Comunicaciones on 5 July.
 Ferro met Huracán in their opening friendlies on 6 July, with the top-flight club ending the day undefeated.
 Pablo Ortega penned terms from Central Córdoba on 8 July.